chzellweger/jura-election-simulator/README.md

-# webpack Babel demo
+# Jura elections simulator

-Demonstrates how to use webpack with Babel.
+Demonstrates the principle of the "Jura-Formel".
+This is a principle used in the elections in the canton of Berne, Switzerland.

 Installation:

 ```
-cd webpack-babel-demo/
+cd jura_webpack/
 npm install
 ```